zramsay/ibc-rs/docs/architecture/adr-002-ibc-relayer.md

 The command performs the validation as described above and then starts the relayer.

 #### Query
 Most of the queries performed while relaying are also available from the CLI.
+For example:

 `relayer -c <config_file> query client state <chain> <client_id> [-h <chain_height>] [-p <proof_required>]`